neptune-ai/docs/docs/learn-about-neptune/nql.rst

   * text log
   * property

-For example, if there is a metric and parameter called ``owner``, a following query will return only experiments created by Fred, but no experiments of other users which have parameter called ``owner`` with value ``Fred``:
+For example, if there is a metric and a parameter called ``owner``, the following query will return only experiments created by Fred, but no experiments of other users who have a parameter called ``owner`` with value ``Fred``:

 .. code-block:: mysql